Once you have installed Ant, open a command prompt in the examples directory, and type

 enum

-macro provides a simple facility for
+The enum macro provides a simple facility for

 enumerated types.
 Typical usage: